Bobbybobbets/Portfolio/README.md

 Portfolio
 =========

-This document's purpose is to give you a general idea of what I have learned over the years.
+This document's purpose is to give you a general idea of what I have learned over the last few years.
 I will try to be as clear and concise as possible.
 For more specific information about each project, please refer to their respective github repository.